dbpedia/databus/README.md

 **Development setup:** https://github.com/dbpedia/databus/blob/master/devenv/README.md

+## Acknowledgements

+This work was partially supported by grants from the German Federal Ministry for Economic Affairs and Climate Action (BMWK) to the projects LOD-GEOSS (03EI1005E) and  PLASS (01MD19003D)

 ## Requirements

 In order to run the Databus on-premise you will need `docker` and `docker-compose` installed on your machine.&#x20;